couchbase-examples/couchbase-tutorials/tutorial/markdown/scala/webservers.md

 title: Quickstart in Couchbase with Scala
 short_title: Scala Quickstart
 description:
-  - Learn how to build a REST API using popular Scala web frameworks and Couchbase
+  - Learn how to build a REST API using Scala and Couchbase
   - Get experience with JSON data modeling in Couchbase, and the Scala SDK using case classes and the circe library
   - Write SQL++ queries that can filter data with parameters obtained from the REST API
 content_type: quickstart